cesarak/scripts/README.md

 # 📰 Quick description

-Added here some scripts I use in React Native projects to automate tasks 🚀
+Added here are some scripts I use in my projects to automate tasks 🚀

 ## Scripts

 ### 1) generate_readme [(link)](generate_readme.sh)

-Auto-generate README files with project environment variables Run it using `curl`
+Auto-generate README files with project environment variables.
+You can choose between `Node JS` or `React Native` projects.
+Run it using `curl`

 ```bash